Lawsuit challenges Wisconsin districts after census release

 MADISON, Wis.
-(AP) — A lawsuit filed Friday asks a federal court to declare Wisconsin’s current congressional and legislative district boundaries unconstitutional and to implement new maps ahead of the “near certain event” that the Republican-controlled Legislature and Democratic governor can’t reach an agreement.
+(AP) — Democrats filed a lawsuit Friday asking a federal court to throw out Wisconsin’s current congressional and legislative district boundaries, arguing the 10-year-old maps are unconstitutional and shouldn’t be used as the starting point for new districts set to be drawn in the coming months.

-Democratic elections attorney Marc Elias filed the lawsuit on behalf of six Wisconsin voters.
-It was submitted in U.S. District Court in Madison less than 24 hours after the U.S. Census Bureau released population numbers that will guide the redistricting process.
+The lawsuit came less than 24 hours after the U.S. Census Bureau released the data to used in the redistricting process.
+Democratic elections attorney Marc Elias filed the lawsuit in U.S. District Court in Madison on behalf of six Wisconsin voters.

-The lawsuit alleges that the current maps, drawn by Republicans and enacted by then-Gov. Scott Walker in 2011, are an unconstitutional gerrymander that should not be used as the basis for drawing new lines.
-It asks the court to prevent the Wisconsin Elections Commission from using the current maps for any future elections and to draw new maps if Gov. Tony Evers and legislators don’t reach a deal.
+The current maps were drawn by Republicans and enacted by then-Gov. Scott Walker in 2011.
+The lawsuit asks the court to prevent the Wisconsin Elections Commission from using the current maps for any future elections and to draw new maps if Gov. Tony Evers and legislators don't reach a deal.

 “There is no reasonable prospect that Wisconsin's political branches will reach consensus to enact lawful legislative and congressional district plans in time to be used in the upcoming 2022 election,” the lawsuit said.